svermeulen/vim-subversive/README.md

 nmap S <plug>(SubversiveSubstituteToEndOfLine)
 ```

-Note that in this case you will be shadowing the change character key `s` so you would have to use the longer form `cl`
+Note that in this case you will be shadowing the change character key `s` so you will have to use the longer form `cl`

 After adding these maps, you can then execute `s<motion>` to substitute the text object provided by the motion with the contents of the default register (or an explicit register if provided)